 A category is the unit of a taxonomy.

-Class is the level of categories.
+Class is the level of categories in a hierarchical taxonomy.

 Collation is the order of categories in a class.